StarkFiStarkFi

 stakingtransactionStake, unstake, claim, compound rewards

-lendingtransactionVesu V2: supply, borrow, repay, withdraw, close
+lendingtransactionVesu V2: supply, borrow, repay, monitor, auto-rebalance

 configutilityRPC, network, gas settings, transaction status